-Common Ways Flooding Occurs Methods Description Overland Flow (a) Infiltration (b) Saturation -Excess overland flow occurs when the rain is falling more rapidly than it infiltrates into the soilExcess overland flow occurs when soil spaces are so full of water that no more rain can be absorbed.
-Throughflow -Rainwater which has infiltrated into unsaturated soil can move horizontally to the river channel.
+Common Ways Flooding Occurs Methods Description Overland Flow (a) Infiltration (b) Saturation Throughflow -Rainwater which has infiltrated into unsaturated soil can move horizontally to the river channel.
 This process is slower than overland flow but faster than baseflow.
 Baseflow -Rainwater which has percolated to the aquifer can seep into the river channel.
 This is the slowest process.